About - Staff Member - John Miller

 Cybersecurity, Supply Chain, Privacy, Government Access, Digital Platforms, Data Innovation, Artificial Intelligence and other emerging technologies

-John Miller, vice president of policy and senior counsel, currently leads ITI’s Trust Data and Technology policy team, driving ITI’s strategy and advocacy on cybersecurity and supply chain security, privacy and data protection, government access to data, digital platforms, artificial intelligence, Internet of Things, cloud computing, and other technology and digital policy issues.
+John Miller, senior vice president of policy and senior counsel, currently leads ITI’s Trust Data and Technology policy team, driving ITI’s strategy and advocacy on cybersecurity and supply chain security, privacy and data protection, government access to data, digital platforms, artificial intelligence, Internet of Things, cloud computing, and other technology and digital policy issues.
 While at ITI, Miller has testified before the U.S. Congress on cybersecurity and privacy topics and participated as a keynote speaker or panelist at major events in the U.S., EU, Japan, India, Brazil and China.

 A proven IT industry leader, Mr. Miller is the current Chair of the IT Sector Coordinating Council, the principal IT sector partner on behalf of over 100 organizations to the Department of Homeland Security (DHS) on cybersecurity, supply chain and critical infrastructure protection policy, and serves as co-chair of the DHS ICT Supply Chain Risk Management Task Force.
 Mr. Miller also co-founded and launched the Council to Secure the Digital Economy, an initiative comprised of global ICT providers dedicated to enhancing the cyber resiliency of the global digital ecosystem.